 The works were about 500 meters below the old quarry near the turn off at Fox Hill.
 The earthen platform where the Engine house with one and possibly two 14hp Boulton Watt rotative beam engines and plant stood is still visible.

-The original boring process was based on a patent originally registered by John Tuite in 1734.
+The original boring process was based on a patent first registered by John Tuite in 1734.
 John Elwick purchased the patent in 1743 and spent a considerable sum of money on the process obtaining an Act of Parliament to expand the patent for a further 14 years.
 In 1805 the process was revived under patent by Sir George Wright who established the Stone Pipe Company in 1806.
-In 1810 William Murdoch who famously invented gas lighting and developed a machine for drilling wooden pipes was comissioned by the SPC to develop new equipment in an attempt to reduce breakage and increase efficiency.
+In 1810 William Murdoch, who famously invented gas lighting and developed a machine for drilling wooden pipes was comissioned by the SPC to develop new equipment in an attempt to reduce breakage and increase efficiency.

 Two extracts from the History of the Water Supply to Manchester by JFT Bateman are below.

 Part 1 is the first chapter which describes the expansion of the water supply and the issues of privatised public infrastructure.